mercury2269/mercury2269.github.io/_drafts/2015-10-01-log4js-http-request-parsing-with-logstash.md

 Fields are nice to have if you want to tag your logs with application name or environment, so you can tell where the logs are coming from.

 ###Logstash parsing
-I place patterns into the `/etc/logstash/patterns` folder.
+In order to parse our custom log we need create a logstash pattern, and place it into the `/etc/logstash/patterns` folder.

-Express Pattern
+Here is the pattern for parsing the log format above
     EXPRESSHTTP %{IP:clientip} - - \[%{DATA:timestamp}\] \"%{WORD:verb} %{URIPATHPARAM:request} HTTP/%{NUMBER:httpversion}\" %{NUMBER:response} (?:%{NUMBER:bytes}|undefined) \"%{URI:referrer}?\" \"%{DATA:agent}\" %{NUMBER:response_time}

 ###Logstash input and filter